confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

    - An upward trend in ``Consumer group lag in records``.  ``Consumer group lag in seconds`` will have a less dramatic increase.
      Both indicating that the producer is creating more messages than the consumer can fetch in a timely manner.
      These metrics are derived from the ``kafka-lag-exporter`` container.
-     `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ is a scala open source project that collects data about consumer groups and presents them in a Prometheus scrapable format.

    |Consumer Lag|